-This page is about how Syncro is helping you to be GDPR compliant with your Customers.
+This page is about the tools Syncro offers to help you comply with the GDPR.
 If you are looking for information on how we are GDPR compliant with YOU (our users), please visit this page: GDPR - Syncro and Your Business

 - Specific and Unbundled Consent